 How is the island run?
 What are the dues?

 The Dewees Island Property Owners Association (POA); is governed by an elected board of nine volunteer directors who serve in 3 year terms.
 Meetings are open to the community and held every other month on the island.
 Dues and Capital Reserves are assessed annually with the fiscal year beginning in October.
 Our community wide annual meeting for elections is held in March each year, with annual festivities for owners.
 All of the island’s incredible infrastructure is supported by POA dues; our docks and roads, our pool and tennis courts and beach access paths, our nature center and fire station, and our hourly ferry.
 Per our covenants, the cost of operating the island is supported equally by the 150 lot units.
 The Dewees Island HOA fees include POA dues, capital reserves, and the Dewees Utility Corporation.
 POA dues for the 2018 fiscal year are $9641.00.
 The operating budget covers much of the ferry operating budget, insurance, road and dock maintenance, amenities, salaries for island staff, legal expenses, and emergency services.
 In addition, the 2017 Capitol Reserves requirement is $2450.00.
 This provides for planned capital expenses, and capital improvements, like the new ferry.
-The POA carries no debt: our major purchases are planned and funded through adequate reserves.
+Our major purchases are planned and funded through adequate reserves.

 Who determines the budget?

 The budget committee is a group of dedicated volunteers and staff members.
 The budget committee is a group of dedicated volunteers and staff members.
 The staff proposes the budget, and it is reviewed and edited at the budget committee level before being sent to the POA Board.
 They meet 4 times in June and July, putting approximately 100 volunteer hours of work time in addition to the staff time.
 Meetings are open and community members are invited to participate.
+The 2018 annual budget was $1,834,867.00.

 Is there a cap on the annual increase?